isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 *May 28, 2020*

-New data sets and RNA Sequence tables derived data tables added to isb-cgc.
+New data set and RNA Sequence table derived data tables added to isb-cgc.

 **BigQuery tables created**